mattybigback/SpecDrumTools/README.md

 ## tzx-builder

 Creates a TZX file that can be loaded into the SpecDrum software.
-This release incorporates the clip detector code, so there is no need to download it separately.
+This release incorporates the clip detector code, so there is no need to run it separately.

 ### Usage
 ```
- tzx-builder.exe  name_file audio_file [-o OUTPUT_FILE]
+ tzx-builder  name_file audio_file [-o OUTPUT_FILE]
 ```
+If no output file name is specified then the output is saved in the working directory as "kit.tzx"

 #### Name File
 Text file, with one line for each drum name.
 All drum names will be capitalised and padded to the correct length, and all non-alphanumeric character will be removed.